IndonesiaOfficial Name: Republic of Indonesia

 - Take some time before traveling to consider your personal security and checking for useful tips for traveling safely abroad.

-CRIME: Crime can be a problem in some major metropolitan areas in Indonesia.
+Crime: Crime is a problem in some major metropolitan areas in Indonesia.
 Crimes of opportunity such as pick-pocketing and theft occur throughout the country.
 Organized crime remains a problem in Indonesia, most notably drug dealing and trafficking in persons.
-Armed car-jacking, theft of vehicles, residential break-ins, and"snatch-and-grab" robberies occur in Indonesia.
+Armed car-jacking, theft of vehicles, residential break-ins, and "snatch-and-grab" robberies occur in Indonesia.

-Unmarked or freelance taxis continue to be a source of crime.
-If you are in Jakarta or Surabaya, hire a taxi either at a major hotel or shopping center queue, or call a reputable taxi company to arrange for transportation.
+Taxis and Public Transportation: Unmarked or freelance taxis continue to be a source of crime.
+If you are in Jakarta, Medan, or Surabaya, hire a taxi either at a major hotel or shopping center queue or call a reputable taxi company to arrange for transportation.
+At airports, use a reputable taxi service or a car arranged in advance.
 There have been reports of taxis painted to look like reputable companies being used to rob travelers.
-These crimes often involve express kidnappings, where the armed criminals take passengers to a remote area to rob the victim.
+These crimes often involve “express” kidnappings, where armed criminals take passengers to a remote area to rob them.
 Criminals may also drive victims to ATM machines and force them to withdraw cash.
-If you are in Jakarta or Surabaya, hire a taxi either at a major hotel or shopping center queue..
-Avoid using public transportation such as buses and trains, as pickpocketing commonly occurs in the crowded mass transit system and in restaurants or bars.
+Avoid using public transportation such as buses and trains; pick-pocketing is common in the crowded mass transit system.

-Indonesian police have also noted an increase in burglaries and armed robberies in Jakarta that target wealthier individuals.
-Take personal responsibility for your own security: know the layout of your dwelling, if possible have someone at home at all times, discuss security procedures with your family and household staff, and know your neighborhood.
+Burglaries: Indonesian police have noted an increase in burglaries and armed robberies in Jakarta targeting wealthier individuals.
+Take responsibility for your own security: know the layout of your dwelling, if possible have someone at home at all times, discuss security procedures with your family and household staff, and know your neighborhood.

-Credit card fraud and theft is a serious and growing problem in Indonesia.
+Credit Card and ATM Fraud: Credit card fraud and theft is a serious and growing problem in Indonesia.
 Travelers should use cash if possible and minimize the use of credit cards.
 Safeguard credit and ATM card numbers at all times.
 Avoid using credit cards for online transactions at Internet cafes and similar public venues.
 Monitor your credit card activity and immediately report any unauthorized use to your financial institution.
-Criminals have skimmed and cloned ATM cards and then drained bank accounts.
-If you choose to use an ATM, check the machine for evidence of tampering and use ATMs located in secure locations, such as banks.
-Exercise a heightened level of caution when using unfamiliar ATM machines in Indonesia and monitor your statements closely.
+Criminals have “skimmed” and “cloned” ATM cards, then used the stolen account information to drain bank accounts.
+If you use an ATM, choose one located in a secure location, such as a bank, and check the machine for evidence of tampering.
+Be cautious when using unfamiliar ATM machines, and monitor your account statements closely.

 - Replace a stolen passport.